 Keratin Straightening (Brazilian blowout)

-It’s usually an hour-long process where the Brazilian blowout treatment is blow-dried into your hair then run over with a flat iron.
-This usually results in completely straightened or relaxed curls.
+It’s usually an hour-long process where the Brazilian blowout treatment is blow-dried into your hair and then run over with a flat iron.
+Keratin treatments and Brazilian blowouts are smoothing treatments that reduce frizz and loosen curl patterns, but they rarely make hair pin-straight like a permanent chemical relaxer or Japanese straightening would.

 How to Return Curls after Keratin Straightening